Chapter 41:

 "Nope, it teases weird."
 She gave it to him.

-The mess of bee colonies weren't the only problem in the commercial apiary, Karaza looked around.
-She can't do much without supervision but the overgrown shrubs and broken tree branches seemed like something that need to be dealt with so she did.
+The mess of bee colonies wasn't the only problem in the commercial apiary, Karaza looked around.
+She can't do much without supervision, but the overgrown shrubs and broken tree branches seemed like something that needed to be dealt with so she did.

 "Good mornin- whoa."
 Patitcha admired the cleaned up space.